The idea of a Basic Income for all has become a key idea as the likely economic effects of Covid have become apparent.

 Today’s world of automation increasingly allows Countries to earn its money with less manual work.
 We shall need less and less full time workers.
 The growth of part time, casual labour system will continue.

-An immediate thought by many is “Well, why would they work?”
+The immediate question is “Well, why would they work at all?”

 Just watch TV all day?
 OK.
 So they can if that is their choice.
 Maybe they would paint, garden, volunteer or spend time with family.
 Up to them.

 But if they do work they can keep what they earn and use that how they choose.
 The experiments so far have indicated that people do not decrease their work hours and that those who do are mainly working mothers.
 And possibly most importantly others not previously in work have now felt able to start part time.

 And it may well be that unpleasant jobs then attract the higher wages they should have!

 Why am I saying that we should support this?

 Because we older people are an excellent example of how it works!